 Staff members can offset the cost of a permit through salary packaging.

-Visit our maps page to see how to get to any of our campuses around Melbourne or nearby Gippsland and to download campus maps, showing the parking areas.
+Visit our maps page to see how to get to any of our campuses and to download campus maps, showing the parking areas.

-Permits are annual and available from around the middle of February, but students who don't want to pay for a full year can make a half-payment.
-Also, student and staff permits become half price just before second semester.
+Permits are available for an annual period or a half-year period.
+Annual permits are available from around the middle of February each year, but students who don't want to pay for a full year can make a half-payment for a half-year permit.

 Update your existing details

 If you already have a blue, red or green permit, make sure you update your vehicle details if they change.

 You park in blue areas on your home campus.
 You can exchange your blue permit for a cross-campus permit (see below) and park in a blue area at any campus on which your course is taught.

 2016 cross-campus permits